2018 February 12 to 20

 Day 4: On to Isabela Island!

-Enjoy a great aerial view of Galapagos as we fly over to Isabela.
-This is the largest and youngest island in the Galapagos, still being formed by five active shield volcanoes, which makes Isabela one of the most volcanically active places on earth.
+This morning we board our boat to Isabela, the largest and youngest island in the Galapagos, still being formed by five active shield volcanoes.
+This makes Isabela one of the most volcanically active places on earth.
+We’ll check into our lovely hotel and relax until lunchtime.

 Dinner will be enjoyed in town at a local restaurant.